 Epididymitis is a very painful condition usually caused by infection or inflammation of the epididymis (a tube-shaped structure connected to the testicle).

 Epididymitis means inflammation of the epididymis.
 Epididymitis may be caused by the spread of a bacterial infection from the urethra (the opening at the end of the penis) or the bladder.
-In children, it usually develops due to inflammation from a direct trauma, torsion of the appendix epididymis, or straining with urination.
+In children, it usually develops due to inflammation from a direct trauma, torsion of the appendix epididymis, or reflux of urine into the epididymis.

 Epididymitis usually begins with a gradual onset of testicular pain that increases in severity over time.
 The testicle can become swollen, tender to touch and red.
 Other symptoms can include: